kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

-When request `(i,j)` completes execution in the real world, the APF handler returns but, for the sake of its own dispatching, considers that request to effectively occupy its seat(s) for another `Y(i,j)`.
+When request `(i,j)` completes execution in the real world, the APF handler returns but, for the sake of its own dispatching, considers that request to effectively occupy its seat(s) for another `tarry(i,j)`.
 At any point in time, the next request to dispatch in the real world is the next one in the order specified at the end of [the behavior subsection above](#fair-queuing-for-server-requests-behavior) that has not already been dispatched in the real world.
 This is like the other virtual completion iteration problem discussed above.
 The main difference is simply that the iterator is advanced at different points in time (real world dispatch times rather than virtual world completion times).
 [TODO: finish solving here; do we really need two iterators?
 Rest of this subsection is fragments of old thoughts.]

-This iterator uses the same `B` and `E` values as the one above, and so does not have to repeat their calculation [TODO: make this true].
+This iterator uses the same `t_dispatch_virtual` and `t_finish_virtual` values as the one above, and so does not have to repeat their calculation [TODO: make this true].

 but maintains its own `nextCompletes`, `nextPE`, and